1. The NI Smart Camera Family

 Direct Drive Lighting

-The direct-drive lighting controller found on most models of the NI Smart Camera (excluding the NI 1722) is a very useful feature that can greatly decrease system cost and complexity.
+The direct-drive lighting controller found on most models of the NI Smart Camera (excluding the NI 1712 and NI 1732) is a very useful feature that can greatly decrease system cost and complexity.
 With this controller, you can source out up to 500 mA of DC current or up to 1 A strobed current directly from the smart camera to a current-driven LED light head.
 By doing this, you can control lighting directly from the image acquisition API within the NI vision software as well as remove the necessity for an external strobe controller.

 If you require current or timing for lighting beyond what you can produce from the NI Smart Camera, there is also a 24 V strobe output on all NI Smart Cameras (and 5V output on low-cost and best value models) that you can use to control an external lighting controller.